Though the world may still feel on hold right now, your dreams of studying or … Read more

 Students live in off-campus apartments within close walking distance to campus, and within easy access of trains and buses to take you all over the city.
 A feature of our program is an integrated housing policy with students sharing their apartment with other visiting students at SMU to promote more cultural exchange.
 The apartment complex includes a pool, tennis court, on-site laundry, TV room, cafes and a small fitness room.
 Students will be responsible for their own meals and cooking.
 Utilities and Internet are included.

 Students may sign up for many weekend activities offered by Singapore Management University – from city tours, to beer brewery visits, to food trails!
 Our local staff also arranges a cultural event during the Summer program.
 The activity changes each summer based on the interests of the TEAN group.

 About Singapore Management University

 - Founded in 2000 with collaboration from world-class institutions, Singapore Management University is one of the youngest institutions in the world to achieve both AACSB and EQUIS accreditations.

 - Ranked 50th in the world for both accounting and finance, and business and management by the QS World University subject rankings 2015.

 - With an emphasis on globalization, SMU features full-time faculty members and industry practitioners representing more than 30 different nationalities and 84% of the university’s full-time students have gone on their own overseas program.

-- SMU’s seminar-style approach keeps classes small stimulating interaction and critical thinking.
+- SMU’s seminar-style approach keeps classes small, stimulating, interactive and encourages critical thinking.

 - Located in the center of the city, SMU’s campus is cosmopolitan (think NYU) and features coffee shops, a library, reading rooms, art studios, sports hall, gymnasium and swimming pool.